 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-For one, there are so many summer activities on offer in Banff like horseback riding, hiking, canoeing, and fishing.
+For one, there are so many fun summer activities on offer in Banff like horseback riding, hiking, canoeing, and fishing.
 And secondly, it’s just so scenic here from May to September!
-Think bright blue lakes, wildflower-covered mountains, and the chance to spot wildlife in Banff like moose, coyotes, and bears!
+Think bright blue lakes, wildflower-covered mountains, and the chance to spot wildlife in Banff like moose, coyotes, and bears.

-In this blog post, I will share with you all the best summer activities as well as the best Banff tours, hikes, and hotels.
-This guide is all you’ll need if you’re visiting Banff in the summer months!
+We’ve visited Banff in the summer a ton of times, so let us share with you all the best summer activities as well as the best Banff tours, hikes, and hotels on offer.
+This guide is all you’ll need if you’re visiting Banff in the summer months.

 - About Visiting Banff in the Summer